 university, president of the institution, he at once transformed from an

-active politician to a thorough student in agriculture and metaphysics .
+active Politician to a thorough student in agriculture and metaphysics .

 Twenty-five years are Mr. T'eet attended Prof. Patterson's classes and half